Victoria’s Secret Angel Elsa Hosk Goes Fully Braless, Flaunts Plunging Cleavage

 Victoria’s Secret likely picked Elsa Hosk for a reason.
-The lingerie model is currently one of the brand’s Angels – her most recent red carpet appearance is proving just how fitting the title is.
+The lingerie model is currently one of the brand’s Angels, and her most recent red carpet appearance is proving just how fitting the title is.

 On May 19, The Daily Mail reported Elsa attending the Cannes Film Festival.
 While the annual event mostly hosts Hollywood actors, its red carpet has become a notorious model hotspot.
 Elsa arrived dressed to impress.
 The 30-year-old donned a Grecian gown in a semi-sheer duo of pastel whites and blues.
 The floor-length number oozed femininity and glam from every angle – it even came complete with a flowing train.
 Braving both a braless look and the dress’ plunging neckline, Hosk looked confident as she posed for snaps.